 In every combat phase both players conduct combats, and all combats are considered to be simultaneous.
 Combat is between all types of opposing units (infantry, cavalry, artillery) that are less than 4 inches apart, and units may only conduct combat if an enemy unit is in front of them.
 Each player may choose whether or not to conduct combat with a particular unit of his.
 Each unit that conducts combat kills one enemy soldier and causes a certain number to run.
 The player causing the casualties gets to choose which one of the enemy men to kill and which one(s) will run.
 An infantry unit's command element, consisting of a flagbearer, officer, and drummer, may not be killed or made to run until they are the only ones left in ranks.
 Of these, the flag bearer must be the last to go.
 Each unit may only conduct combat once per turn, but a unit can be engaged by more than one enemy unit.
 Cavalry may not conduct combat against an enemy unit behind a redoubt, wall, in a trench, or in woods.

 Infantry: One enemy man is killed.
-Normally, one man runs 6 inches to the rear (and facing to the rear) for each man killed in the fight thus far.
+Normally, one man runs 6 inches to the rear (and faces to the rear) for each man killed in the fight thus far.
 So with the first man killed, one man runs; when the second man in the unit is killed, two men run; when the third man is killed, three men run; etc. To keep track, leave killed men on the field until the engagement is over.
 While engaged in combat with an enemy unit, men killed by long-range artillery are included in the count.

 • A unit with any pikemen or guardsmen left in it after taking a casualty has 1 less man run than would normally.